Anna Bossman: Diplomatic career

 In June 2017 she was appointed Ghana's ambassador to France, and presented her letters of credence to French President Emmanuel Macron on 13 October 2017.
 She was also Ghana's ambassador to Portugal and her country's permanent representative to UNESCO.

 Personal life

-She was formerly married to Burkina Faso's former prime ministerial candidate, Pierre-Claver Damiba; and they had a daughter.
+She was formerly married to Burkina Faso's former prime ministerial candidate, Pierre-Claver Damiba; they had a daughter.